 China.
 Our Shenzhen factory is located in the DaYang Synthetical Development District, close to the border between Hong Kong and China.
-This factory consists of one factory building, which contains approximately 186,000 square feet, two workers' dormitories, containing approximately 103,000 square feet, a canteen and recreation center of approximately 26,000 square feet, an office building consisting of approximately 26,000 square feet, for a total of approximately 375,000 square feet.
+This factory consists of one factory building, which contains approximately 186,000 square feet, two workers' dormitories, containing approximately 103,000 square feet, a canteen and recreation center of approximately 26,000 square feet, an office building consisting of approximately 26,000 square feet and two staff quarters for supervisory employees, consisting of approximately 34,000 square feet, for a total of approximately 375,000 square feet.
 The Company entered into a rental agreement in June 2013 to rent out the Shenzhen factory to a third party from August 2013 to July 31, 2019.
-However, in December 2018, the local environmental protection bureau ordered the tenant to cease production of higher pollution standards resulting from the conversion two years ago of a nearby industrial factory to residential buildings.
-The tenant terminated the lease agreement as at January 31, 2019 and relocated, and the Company was not able to find another tenant.
-As a result the Company lost the monthly rental income of approximately \$107,000 per month.
+However, in December 2018, the local environmental protection bureau ordered the tenant to cease production of its primary products as a result of the imposition of higher pollution standards resulting from the conversion two years ago of a nearby industrial factory to residential buildings.
+The tenant terminated the lease agreement as at January 31, 2019 and relocated.
+The Company leased has out part of the Shenzhen factory to a third party since April 1, 2021.

 We have engaged consultants to assist us in obtaining the necessary governmental approvals to permit us to redevelop the Shenzhen factory into a high-end commercial complex, containing retail space, office space and some residential space.
 In November 2017, we entered into an agreement with Fangda, a property developer in Shenzhen.
 Fangda has taken over the process to facilitate and obtain the necessary governmental approvals.
-We anticipate that Fangda will complete the approval process in 2020; however, there can be no assurance that it will be successful in obtaining all necessary approvals.
+We anticipate that Fangda will complete the approval process in 2022; however, there can be no assurance that it will be successful in obtaining all necessary approvals.
 If Fangda is successful in obtaining the necessary governmental approvals for the redevelopment, we believe that the rental income derived from leasing the redeveloped property will be a significant contributing factor to our profit in the future.

-In November 2018, the Company paid approximately RMB 6,035,000, or approximately \$905,000, to a third party for a residential unit in Shenzhen.
+In November 2018, the Company paid approximately RMB6,035,000, or approximately \$905,000, to a third party for a residential unit in Shenzhen.
 This unit, namely Unit 302, 5th Building, Hua Qiang City, is located at Feng Tang Road in Fu Hai, Bao An, Shenzhen.
 This unit, consisting of 1,354 square feet, is located near our existing Shenzhen factory and is utilized as quarters for the senior officers of the Company during their visits and monitoring of the redevelopment of the Shenzhen factory.

-In addition, we own two office units in Beijing, namely Units 12 and 13 on the third floor, Block A of Sunshine Plaza in Beijing, China.
+We owned two office units in Beijing, namely Units 12 and 13 on the third floor, Block A of Sunshine Plaza in Beijing, China.
 Unit 12 consists of 1,102 square feet and Unit 13 consists of 1,860 square feet.
-One unit is rented to an unaffiliated third party for an aggregate monthly rental of approximately RMB 19,000, or approximately \$3,000, while the other unit is rented to another unaffiliated third party for an aggregate monthly rental of approximately RMB 12,000, or approximately \$2,000.
+The two office units were sold in December 2020.

 Our Xinxing factory is located in Xinxing High-Tech Industrial Estate, Xinxing, Yunfu City, Guangdong, China.
-This factory land area is approximately 1,185,000 square feet, with six factory buildings consisting of approximately 421,000 square feet, three dormitories consisting of an aggregate of approximately 85,000 square feet, a canteen consisting of 15,000 square feet and an office building consisting of 49,000 square feet.
+This factory land area is approximately 1,185,000 square feet, with six factory buildings consisting of approximately 421,000 square feet, three dormitories consisting of an aggregate of approximately 86,000 square feet, a canteen consisting of 15,000 square feet and an office building consisting of 50,000 square feet.